svonhauske/Interaction-Design-in-The-Wild/2019-04-08-final-project-week-i.md

 ### 3rd Proposal:

 My third proposal is inspired by the way in which foxes hunt insects.
 Foxes are able to detect very low frequencies, which is how they are able to detect insects.
-When the insect is hiding, foxes will
+When the insect is hiding, foxes will use their muzzle to poke around, or they do something called foot stamping.
+The foot stomping causes insects to try to flee, and then the fox is able to locate them  better by the sound of rustling or movement.
+This is the behavior that I want to generate with my prototype.